hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

       + the information lost by convolutional neural networks

 + Le Net
-  + Yann LeCun & collaborators
+  + developed by Yann LeCun & collaborators
-    + developed a really good recognizer for handwritten digits
+  + a really good recognizer for hand-written digits
-    + using backpropagation in feedforward net
+  + using backpropagation in feed-forward net
-    + Architecture
+  + Architecture (left figure)
     + many hidden layers
     + many maps of replicated units in each layer
     + pooling of the outputs of nearby replicated units btw layers
     + a wide net able to cope with several characters at once even if they overlap
     + no segmented individual characters required before fed into the net
     + a clever way of training a complete system, not just a recognizer for individual characters
     + maximum margined method: way before maximum margin invented
-    + Architecture diagram (left figure)
-      + input: pixels
+    + input:  (A)
     + feature maps (c1):
       + 6 different maps w/ 28x28 containing small features (as seen 3x3 pixels)
       + only about 9 parameters that their weights constrained together
       + much more efficient learning w/ much less data
-      + Subsamling/pooling:
+    + Subsampling/pooling:
       + pull together the output of a bunch of neighboring replicated features in c1
       + providing a smaller map as input for next layer (S2)
     + built the hierarchy to get more complicated features but more invariant to position
-  + Used for reading~10% of the checks in North America
+  + Used for reading ~10% of the checks in North America
   + [Demons of LENET](http://yann.lecun.com)
     + showing how well the system cope with variations
     + variations: size, orientation, position, overlapping and all sorts of background noises